nvizel/VirusTotalAPI/README.md

 - 7) Show progres.
 - 8) Ask the user if he like to print out the result.
 - 9) Ask the user if he like to save the result.
--10) Ask the user if he like to save the reult as csv.
+- 10) Ask the user if he like to save the reult as csv.
--11) Close the script.
+- 11) Close the script.

+#License:
-#License: #Do whatever you want with it ;)
+Do whatever you want with it ;)

 #Some examples: